-While the global economy is projected to expand slightly in 2014 and 2015, Taiwan's exports - and thus, GDP growth - are struggling to return to pre-global financial crisis levels.
-Taiwan's economic outlook is also dimmed by increased competition by peers such as South Korea, which has concluded free trade agreements with several countries over the years and is in final negotiations over a FTA with China that may become effective as early as 2015 and is expected to substantially decrease Taiwanese high-tech exports to the PRC.
+While the global economy is projected to improve gradually in 2016 and 2017, Taiwan's exports - and thus, GDP growth - are struggling to return to pre-global financial crisis levels.
+Taiwan's economic outlook is also dimmed by increased competition by peers such as South Korea, which has concluded free trade agreements with several countries over the years.
+Other world global economic slowdown factors such as Brexit, slowed Chinese economic growth, and a new U.S. presidency seem to imply increased uncertainty and negative economic consequences.